 - Are the keys changed between tenants?

 - Is the building in an area with high crime or low crime rates?
-Again no area is ever crime free but historical crime rates can be measured and you should look them up.
+Again no area is ever crime-free but historical crime rates can be measured and you should look them up.

 The next thing is the apartment size.
 Some apartment buildings feature smaller apartments, while others have larger, sprawling units.
 This is a huge factor that helps people make a decision between living in one apartment building and another.
-Looking to compare apartments on value, check out how to compare apartments guide.
+Looking to compare apartments on value, check out the how to compare apartments guide.

 9. Entrance Type